infragravity/sonar-docker/samples/mysql/Readme.md

 ## Building Sonar container with MySql Adapter

-1. Modify name of Docker container image in build.sh file.
+* Modify name of Docker container image in build.sh file.
-1. Build container using the following command:
+* Build container using the following command:

 `bash
 ./build.sh
 `

-3.Deploy Sonar container image to Docker hub using your account.
+* Deploy Sonar container image to Docker hub using your account.

 ## Deplying Sonar container to Kubernetes